iVis-at-Bilkent/chise.js/README.md

 `chise.changeFontProperties(nodes, data)`
 Change font properties for given nodes use the given font data.
 Considers undoable option.
-Note that if `data.labelsize` is set it is associated with data field of nodes and all the other properties inside data parameter are associated with css field of nodes.
-If `options.adjustNodeLabelFontSizeAutomatically` is false or returns false the font-size of nodes are set by `data.labelsize`.

 `chise.changeStateOrInfoBox(nodes, index, value, type)` Change state value or unit of information box of given nodes with given index.
 Considers undoable option.<br>